 Olive, Lewis Cortez, Jr.(born: October 27, 1930 - died: November 20, 2006) Lewis C. Olive, Jr. was one of the first African Americans from Kentucky to be appointed to West Point Military Academy.
 New York Congressman Adam Clayton Powell appointed Olive to West Point, and he graduated from West Point in 1955.
 His graduation was the same year that Julius E. Price, Sr. was appointed to West Point by Kentucky Senator Earle C. Clements.
-Lewis Olives' appointment predated that of Julius Price, Sr. who was the first African American in Kentucky to be appointed by a Kentucky Congressman.
+Lewis Olives' appointment predated that of Julius Price, Sr. who was one of the first African Americans in Kentucky to be appointed by a Kentucky Congressman.
 James Phillip Holland, from Bowling Green, was appointed in 1954 to West Point by Republican Senator John Sherman Cooper with a recommendation by Kentucky State College President R. B. Atwood.
 Holland chose to attend Kentucky State University instead.

 Lewis C. Olive, Jr. accepted his appoint to West Point.
 He was born in Louisville, KY, the son of Lewis Sr. and Catherine Brown Olive.
 He was a 1949 graduate of Central High School and received the Bausch & Lomb honorary science award.
 He was also considered a track star in high school.
 He broke the freshman track record while attending the University of California, Berkley for three semesters.
 He next attended the Military Academy preparatory school in Newburg, NY, where he won a national junior Amateur Athletic Union 1,000 yard race.
 He also played football at the school.